 If you arrive in Funchal via cruise ship, your ship will dock near the center of the capital city.
 Since some ships embark or disembark from transatlantic voyages in Funchal, you might be able to spend more time on Madeira as part of a pre- or post-cruise extension.

 The island certainly has enough natural beauty to spend longer than just one day!
-Its deeply gouged cliffs and lush, steep valleys reminded me of Kauai.
+Its deeply gouged cliffs and lush, steep valleys look much like the Hawaiian island of Kauai.
 At 36 miles (58 km) long and 15 miles (23 km) wide, the island is not very large, but because it is so mountainous, travel is slow.

 If you don't do an organized shore excursion, a car is needed to explore the island.
 Many of the roads are narrow and difficult to navigate, so "on-your-own" driving might be more exciting than expected.
 Hiking the irrigation ditches, called levadas, is also a popular way to explore the island.
 There are hundreds of miles of walking trails along the levadas, some of which are strenuous.